AlaaHmaidat/Movies-Library/README.md

 3- Open server for all clients requests
 4- Create a constructor function to ensure the data follow the same format 5- Create a routes (Endpoints) useing git method
+6- Create GET request to the 3rd party API
-6- Handle errors useing git method
+7- Handle errors useing git method
-7- Tell the server about its port number useing listen method
+8- Tell the server about its port number useing listen method

 ## Project Features